Hsuchein/TinkerModellor/README.md

 **it under the terms of the BSD 3-Clause License** Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

-1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
+1. Redistributions of source code must retain the above copyright notice, this list of conditions, and the following disclaimer.

-2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions, and the following disclaimer in the documentation and/or other materials provided with the distribution.

 3. Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote